catalogfi/garden.js/readme.md

 ### Setup

 This project uses yarn workspaces.
-Run `yarn` in the directory to install all packages.
+Run `yarn` in the directory to install all dependencies.

 To build a package, use: